-competencies or skills needed for success across all roles.
 By describing it, you can measure it and make better hires, onboard people, manage their performance, and help them to learn and to grow, while navigating their own career paths.

-skills Competencies or provide common language that help to define what a person must be able to know and do to be successful in their job.
+Competencies or skills provide common language that help to define what a person must be able to know and do to be successful in their job.
 They describe observable behaviours and should answer the question, "how do I know it when I see it"?
 They refer to a cluster of related knowledge, skills, abilities, or other characteristics defined in terms of the observable behaviours needed for success.
-When describing skills needed for successful the performance you will need to build a skill profile, which describes the critical 6 to 8 skills and behaviours needed for successful performance for a given role.
+When describing the skills needed for successful performance you will need to build a skill profile, which describes the critical 6 to 8 skills and behaviours needed for successful performance for a given role.

 To create skill profiles, one of the very first things you must do is create a skill framework.
 We have seen a number of competency/skill projects fail because people do not take the time to outline this framework or what they are building before they start.
-We always say you would not build a house without first having a blueprint in place, competency/ skill projects are no different.
+We always say you would not build a house without first having a blueprint in place, competency/skill projects are no different.
 This skills framework is important because it allows you to build skill profiles in a consistent way so that they are easier to communicate and to ultimately use.